-- The aim of the policy is to cover a proportion of the regular income due to an employee under a contract of employment or partner in the event they are incapacitated and suffering loss of earnings as a result of illness or injury. - The policy offers a range of choices of how soon and for how long income benefit will be paid following an insured member being incapacitated. - In addition, the policy offers the option to offset (reduce) any income benefit that becomes payable by an amount, which can be: - a. a fixed amount; or - b. notional state benefits in respect of incapacity whether they are received by the claimant or not. - It also offers additional optional benefits for employees only (maximum limits apply): - a.
-Pension scheme contributions benefit payable towards the maintenance of the employer's and / or employee's contributions applicable to their basic income benefit; and - b.
-National Insurance contributions benefit payable towards the maintenance of the employer's National Insurance contributions benefit applicable to the basic income benefit.
+- The aim of the policy is to cover a proportion of the regular income due to an employee under a contract of employment or partner in the event they are incapacitated and suffering loss of earnings as a result of illness or injury. - The policy offers a range of choices of how soon and for how long income benefit will be paid following an insured member being incapacitated (maximum limits apply). - In addition, the policy offers the option to offset (reduce) any income benefit that becomes payable by an amount, which can be: - a. a fixed amount; or - b. notional state benefits in respect of incapacity whether they are received by the claimant or not. - It also offers additional optional benefits for employees only (maximum limits apply): - a.
+Pension scheme contributions benefit payable towards the maintenance of the employer's and / or employee's contributions applicable to their basic income benefit; - b.
+National Insurance contributions benefit payable towards the maintenance of the employer's National Insurance contributions benefit applicable to the basic income benefit; and / or - c.
+Lump sum benefit payable to the employer once benefit has been paid in respect of an employee for the duration of a limited benefit payment period and they remain incapacitated.